Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Results and Discussion

-The twin jets with an NPR of 3 produce the loudest screech tones as seen in Fig.~\ref{fig:spl_npr3}.
-In this case LES capture the fundamental screech tone exactly at $St = 0.37$ with the accurate amplitude as registered in the experiments at $\phi = 45^\circ$ in the minor direction.
-At the sideline angle ($\phi = 90^\circ$) in the same direction, the second harmonic at $St = 0.74$ is predicted accurately by LES.
-Many other fundamental and harmonic tones are observed also in the major axis, although their amplitudes are weaker than the measured values.
-On the other hand, tones are completely missed at much downstream $(\phi = 152^\circ)$ in both directions as in the case of NPR = 2.5.
-The absence of screech tones in the LES data at these angles may be due to insufficient downstream grid resolutions pointed out in Sec.~\ref{subsubsec:mesh}.
-The slight under-prediction of some screech tones by LES may be attributed to insufficient simulation duration.
-They may also result from the mismatch in turbulent statistics in the near-field shock cell systems, although they do not affect the screech frequencies, in general.
+The twin jets at NPR = 3 produce the loudest screech tones among the three conditions simulated, as seen in Fig.~\ref{fig:spl_npr3}.
+In the experiments (black circles) many fundamental and second harmonic tones are measured at all observer locations both in the major and minor axis directions.
+Fundamental screech tones are found to be very strong even at the downstream angles ($\phi$ = 152$^\circ$).
+In the minor axis direction a strongly damped fourth harmonic tone at $St = 1.11$ is also observed.
+The LES data (red solid lines) contain multiple fundamental and harmonic tones captured in the experiments, although in some cases their ampltidues are weaker than the measured values.
+At $\phi = 45^\circ$ in the minor direction, LES perfectly matches the fundamental screech tone in terms of both the frequency ($St$ = 0.37) and amplitude (almost 110 dB), but agreements are less favorable for higher harmonics.
+Tones in the major direction are under-predicted as well.
+At the sideline angle ($\phi = 90^\circ$) LES predicts the second harmonic tones only.
+The amplitude of the second harmonic tone is weaker than the measured value in the major axis direction, but it is predicted very accurately in the other direction.
+At much downstream ($\phi$ = 152$^\circ$) tones are completely missed in the LES data.
+The absence of screech tones in the LES results at these angles may be due to insufficient downstream grid resolutions pointed out in Sec.~\ref{subsubsec:mesh}, while the slight under-prediction of some screech tones may be attributed to insufficient simulation duration.
+The errors may also result from the mismatch in turbulent statistics in the near-field shock cell systems, although they do not affect the screech frequencies, in general.

-At the design condition, both the LES and experiments produce no distinctive tones.
-Still, the weak shock systems are responsible for broadband noise around the mid-frequencies.
-Nevertheless, they do not appear to have enough strengths to emit upstream radiation through interactions with the downstream-travelling instability waves.
+As shown in Fig.~\ref{fig:spl_npr3p67}, the experimental data captures several moderate tones at upstream angles in both axes as well as in the sideline direction of the minor axis even at the design condition, whereas no distinctive tones are shown in the LES results.
+Although the screech tones detected in the experiment are not as appreciably strong as those observed in previous two conditions, the comparatively weak shock system is responsible for broadband noise recorded around the mid-frequencies.